openshift-pipelines/pipelines-as-code/docs/content/docs/install/gitlab.md

 ---
-title: Gitlab
+title: GitLab
 weight: 13
 ---

-# Use Pipelines-as-Code with Gitlab Webhook
+# Use Pipelines-as-Code with GitLab Webhook

-Pipelines-As-Code supports on [Gitlab](https://www.gitlab.com) through a webhook.
+Pipelines-As-Code supports on [GitLab](https://www.gitlab.com) through a webhook.

 Follow the pipelines-as-code [installation](/docs/install/installation) according to your Kubernetes cluster.